Why You Should Learn a Second Language and Gain New Skills

 Learning a second language opens up the opportunity for being part of a community with a different culture, and learning more about the world around us.

 Did you know that being bilingual can also help you master your own language?
 For example, learning a new language with similar roots can help you learn other languages as well.
-Take Spanish, Italian, and French together!
+Take Spanish, Italian, and French from one summer to the next!

 What are the benefits of learning a second language